Skip to main content

 Jake vanderheijden - Reply

-13. Rotate the part so that you can see the shaft slot in the bottom face.
+10. Rotate the part so that you can see the shaft hole in the bottom face.
 On the Features tab click the Fillet button.
-Enter a radius value of 0.4 mm.
-The click the four edges of the motor shaft slot.
-You should see a ribbed preview appear in yellow.
+Enter a radius value of 0.5 mm.
+Then click the circle for the shaft slot.
+You should see a preview appear in yellow.
 Click the green check mark to complete the fillet.
 This fillet will gently round the edges of the motor shaft slot to make it easier to attach the arm.

-• Rotate the part so that you can see the shaft slot in the bottom face.
+• Rotate the part so that you can see the shaft hole in the bottom face.
 On the Features tab click the Fillet button.

-• Enter a radius value of 0.4 mm.
-The click the four edges of the motor shaft slot.
-You should see a ribbed preview appear in yellow.
+• Enter a radius value of 0.5 mm.
+Then click the circle for the shaft slot.
+You should see a preview appear in yellow.
 Click the green check mark to complete the fillet.

 • This fillet will gently round the edges of the motor shaft slot to make it easier to attach the arm.